ragnarr18/theToddler/readme.md

 extra feats:
   toggle: boards and lists can be toggled
   edit:   some items that you edit will have their original values in them before editing in the input fields

+notes:
+  The features which impliment the dropdown selectors require you to back out of their lists for the values to change.